CZ-NIC/knot/doc/configuration.rst

    parameters must be assigned by the zone operator.

 The DNSSEC signing process maintains some metadata which is stored in the :abbr:`KASP (Key And Signature Policy)` database.
-This database is simply a directory in the file-system containing files in the JSON format.
+This database is backed by LMDB.

 ..
 WARNING::
   Make sure to set the KASP database permissions correctly.
 For manual key